PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 ## Summary

 Caching here was just an example.
 It also returns JSON structure instead of set of records.
 The options how to transform data and what kind of data state to return and in which format are countless.
-The key part as already mentioned is to start using functions whenever you want to access data.
-Of course you do not have to be to extreme and *always* use only functions to be able to access tables.
+The key part, as already mentioned, is to start using functions whenever you want to access data.
+Of course, you do not have to be to extreme and *always* use only functions to be able to access tables.
 You have to find the right balance where it is better to allow changing data by using functions and where data can be changed directly in the table and triggers will do the *magic*.

 ## Advantages